 Cheryl Legare’s practice focuses on representing employees in all aspects of employment law, including claims of disability discrimination and retaliation, sexual harassment, FMLA interference and retaliation, gender, pregnancy, race, religion, national origin, and age discrimination, and wage and hour disputes.
 She also represents individuals in contract negotiations and employment separation negotiations.
 Prior to founding Legare, Attwood Wolfe, Cheryl represented employees at one of the largest plaintiff employment law firms in the southeast for seven years and worked for two large national law firms counseling management on employment law issues and defending employers sued in employment-related lawsuits in federal and state courts.

 Cheryl is active in the Georgia Association for Women Lawyers, the Atlanta Bar Association, the State Bar of Georgia.
-She currently serves as GAWL’s Immediate Past President and she founded GAWL’s Solo/Small Firm Affinity Group.
+She founded GAWL’s Solo/Small Firm Affinity Group and is a past president for GAWL.
 Cheryl is also a member of the National Employment Lawyers’ Association and is a past president of the organization’s Georgia chapter.

 Cheryl is admitted to practice law in Georgia and South Carolina.
 She is also admitted to the United States District Courts for the Northern and Middle Districts of Georgia, the United States Courts of Appeals for the Fourth and Eleventh Circuits, and the United States Supreme Court.

 Cheryl lives with her cat Dixie and dogs Luna and Molly in Decatur, Georgia.
 In her spare time, Cheryl enjoys spending time with friends, listening to live music, and traveling.

 Cheryl is a 2002 magna cum laude graduate of Georgia State University College of Law.
 She has a B.A. in sociology from Ithaca College and a M.A. in social work from the State University of New York at Albany.